Mstuart712/CampspotChallenge/ReadMe.txt

 README

 How to run:
-Open the solution file in Visual Studio 2017 goto build Debug->Start Without Debugging OR
+Open the solution file in Visual Studio 2017 then goto build Debug->Start Without Debugging OR
 In Windows 10 File Explorer navigate to the directory you cloned or downloaded the CampspotExercise repository.
 From there navigate to \CampspotExercise\bin\Release\PublishOutput\win10-x64